How we inspect fire and rescue services

 Principal inspection questions

-The principal questions, which the FRS inspection programme is designed to answer are set out below, along with the corresponding inspection focus.
+The principal questions which the FRS inspection programme is designed to answer are set out below, along with the corresponding inspection focus.

 Principal question Inspection focus

 How efficient is the fire and rescue service at keeping people safe and secure from fire and other risks?
-How well the fire and rescue service uses its resources to manage risk, and secures an affordable way of providing its service, now and in the future.
+How well does the FRS use resources to manage risk, making sure it is efficient and affordable?

 Effectiveness